Drive sales on autopilot with ecommerce-focused featuresSee Features

 With so many companies falling under this definition, what counts as retail marketing?
 And what retail marketing ideas contribute to successful ventures?

 Want to get more out of your digital retail marketing?
-Try Omnisend free for 14 days.
+Try Omnisend Free Today.

 The retail model creates relationships that benefit each group.
 Brands—both the larger ecommerce marketer and smaller merchandiser—make money.
-Consumers have access to valuable products, at a reasonable price, without much hassle.
+Consumers have access to valuable products, at competitive pricing, without much hassle.

 What may seem as a straightforward process actually requires a considerable amount of effort and coordination.
 A large portion of the work falls to the retail store, which serves as the intermediary between the consumer and the business.